 As part of a CLOSER project, Prof Louise Arseneault and her team has developed the Catalogue of Mental Health Measures – a searchable, online catalogue documenting existing measures of mental health and wellbeing in UK cohort and longitudinal studies.

-The purpose of this interactive webinar is to introduce users to the Catalogue and showcase how the tool can help researchers find detailed information on a large range of mental health measures available in over 30 UK longitudinal and cohort studies.
-Delegates will be encouraged to explore the Catalogue during the session – bring your laptop, tablet or smart phone to try it out!
+The purpose of this interactive webinar was to introduce users to the Catalogue and showcase how the tool can help researchers find detailed information on a large range of mental health measures available in over 30 UK longitudinal and cohort studies.

-The session will be led by two of the Catalogue’s creators, Prof Louise Arseneault and Bridget Bryan, King’s College London.
+The session was led by two of the Catalogue’s creators, Prof Louise Arseneault and Bridget Bryan, King’s College London.

 About the Catalogue

 The Catalogue of Mental Health Measures compiles and organises information about mental health measures in over 30 (and counting!)
 UK cohort and longitudinal studies.
 It features descriptions of the studies and the measures of mental health and wellbeing they have collected, as well as information about statistical resources and training.
 The Catalogue improves the visibility and accessibility of these measures, making it easier for researchers from across different disciplines to utilise the incredibly rich mental health data currently available in the UK’s longitudinal studies.

 Our new resource will be useful for researchers from across different disciplines and career stages.
 The Catalogue may be particularly useful for early career researchers utilising data that has already collected and researchers less familiar with the mental health field – but it may also hold some surprises for experienced mental health researchers!